-Oh the sideboard, what a journey it has been.
-I started working on it last November, thinking I would have it done in about a month or so.
-I was just a tad off on my timeline, but this is the biggest project I’ve taken on yet.
-I’m happy to say it is now finished!
+Oh, the sideboard, what a journey it has been.
+I started working on it last November, thinking I would have it done in about a month.
+I was just a tad off on my timeline, but this rustic sideboard is the biggest project I’ve taken on yet.

-During this project I learned how to use a circular saw, a planer, as well as how to build and install doors and drawers.
-I used these plans from Ana White’s website, one of my favorite places to go for build plans.
-The plans provide a step by step walk through of the process and I’ll share some of my steps as well.
+During this project, I learned how to use a circular saw and a planer and how to build and install doors and drawers.
+I used these plans from Ana White’s website, one of my favorite places to go for inspiration.
+The plans provide a step-by-step walkthrough of the process, and I’ll share some of my steps.

-I started by building out the basic frame, using my miter saw to cut the wood to size and my Kreg Jig to attach with pocket hole screws.
+I started by building out the frame, using my miter saw to cut the wood to size and my Kreg Jig to attach with pocket hole screws.
 After that, it was time to cut down the plywood to size using my circular saw.
 I bought one just for this project, and I’m sure I will use it on some future projects.
 I purchased the Skil brand with a laser, and it was relatively inexpensive and did the trick for this build.
-Since I was going to be cutting down some 4x8ft pieces of plywood, I also purchased the Kreg Rip Cut.
-This connects to your circular saw and you set it to the measurement you’d like to cut the wood.
+Since I would be cutting down some 4x8ft pieces of plywood, I also purchased the Kreg Rip-Cut, which connects to your circular saw, and you set it to the measurement you’d like to cut the wood.
 It helps ensure you cut a straight and even line.

 Once I had the frame built out, it was time to build the doors and drawers.
 The doors were made up of 1x4s for the frame and then 1/4 inch plywood I ripped down with my circular saw.

 Next, it was time to make the drawers.
 They were definitely more involved than the doors.
 I used 1x4s cut to size and attached with pocket hole screws and my Kreg Jig and then 1/4 inch plywood on the bottom that I attached with my brad nailer.
-I decided to line the drawers with some paper I found at the craft section at Walmart.
-I attached the paper to the plywood with a layer of modge podge on underneath and on top to seal it.
+I decided to line the drawers with some craft paper I found and attached it to the plywood with a layer of modge podge both underneath and on top to seal it.

 Then I installed the doors using hardware that I found at Lowes.
 I also ended up needing to use the planer on the sides of the doors to make sure they fit correctly.
-After the hardware and knobs were attached, I installed magnetic door catches so the doors stayed in the correct position when closed.
+I installed magnetic door catches so the doors stayed in the correct position when closed.

-The final step was to install the shelves.
-I cut them to size out of 3/4 inch plywood.
-I had decided I wanted to make the shelves adjustable, so I purchased this Kreg Shelf Jig (yep, another Kreg jig!) that lines up the holes for you and includes a piece for your drill to ensure you don’t drill through the wood.
+The final step was to install the shelves, so I cut them to size out of 3/4 inch plywood.
+I purchased this Kreg Shelf Jig (yep, another Kreg jig!) that lines up the holes for you and includes a piece for your drill to ensure you don’t drill through the wood.
 I found these shelf pins to use as well.

 Whew, this was quite a project!
 I spent around $400 on all the lumber, hardware, paint and stain.
 This does not include all the new tools I bought, but I consider those investments I will use in the future.
 The sideboard is definitely not perfect, but I learned a lot during the process.
-Overall, I’m really happy with the way it turned out, plus I’ve added a ton of storage to my entry.
+Plus, I’ve added a ton of storage to my entry.